mvrahden/ansible-project-debian-base-setup/README.md

 Feel free to try other **debian-based** systems – in principle nothing can go wrong, as long as you try it on a device that:

 - has no sensible data and
-- is physically accessible to you.
+- is ideally physically accessible to you.

 ### SSH